-If you already have an accounting bachelor's degree from an accredited institution in a field other than accounting, Arkansas lets you take supplementary courses to meet the education requirements.
-You will, however, have to work with an accredited institution to make sure that you take all the courses that an accounting major would need.
-When you apply to sit for the CPA exam, you will need to attach a statement from your educational institution certifying that you have at least met all of the school's graduation requirements for an accounting major.
+Candidates who already have an accounting bachelor's degree from an accredited institution in a field other than accounting can take supplementary courses to meet the education requirements.
+You will, however, have to work with an accredited institution to make sure that you take all the courses necessary, based on the topics an accounting student would cover including policy, public accounting services, taxation, technology, security of information, rules and governmental regulation, etc. When you apply to sit for the CPA test, you will need to attach a statement from your educational institution certifying that you have at least met all of the school's graduation requirements for an accounting major.
 Arkansas does not require individuals with a bachelor's degree to obtain a second undergraduate degree in accounting as long as the education requirements are met.
-Arkansas has specific requirements and one of the first steps is getting an accounting associates degree.

-Most of the reputable universities in the U.S. are accredited by one of the six accrediting agencies recognized by the ASBPA.
+Reputable universities in the US are accredited by one of the six accrediting agencies recognized by the ASBPA.
 You can, therefore, study at the university of your choice when working to meet the state's education requirements.
 Students often choose to study online to save money on tuition or to enjoy greater flexibility.
 Arkansas also recognizes credits transferred from an institution that is not considered accredited, including universities in foreign countries, as long as an accredited institution certifies that the coursework is equivalent to the classes that it requires.
 The main requirements that the ASBPA makes accounting programs enact include:

 - Complete 120 credit hours at an accredited university.